Degrees:

 M.A., Univ. of Vienna, Austria

-Author/editor of 26 books; author of 80+ articles and book chapters; translator of 11 books and of 90+ articles; some of his work has been translated into 7 languages.
+Author/(co-)editor of 27 books; author of 90+ published and forthcoming articles and book chapters; translator of 11 books and of 90+ articles; some of his work has been translated into 7 languages; adviser and external reader of doctoral dissertations in several European countries and in the Americas.

-His (co-)edited volumes as well as his translations of 70+ authors from 5 continents have been undertaken in the hope that they might constitute a small contribution to the publication and circulation of important diverse established and fresh voices from different linguistic and cultural traditions.
+His (co-)edited volumes as well as his translations of 70+ authors from dozens of countries have attempted to gather both established and fresh voices from different philosophical, artistic, and cultural traditions.

-Furthermore, he is preparing a volume that examines the contemporary constellation of biopolitics, aesthetics, and art by gathering theoretical and artistic perspectives from and/or on China, Japan, Turkey, Australia, Brazil, Russia, Italy, France, Austria, and Germany.
-Publication date for both volumes will be end of 2025/ beginning of 2026..
+Currently, he is completing a volume (together with Gerhard Unterthurner and Christian Sorace) that examines contemporary constellations of biopolitics, aesthetics, and art through different theoretical and artistic perspectives from and/or on China, Japan, Turkey, Australia, Brazil, Russia, Italy, France, Austria, and Germany.
+Publication is expected in the fall of 2026.

 |